tdbianco/starter-hugo-academic/content/post/2021-09-16-contrasts-in-multilevel-mixed-models/index.en.md

 projects: []
 ---

-Regression (and multilevel/mixed models) give an estimate of the effect of an independent variable on the dependent variable.
+Regression (and multilevel/mixed models) gives an estimate of the effect of an independent variable on the dependent variable.

 When estimating the effect of a categorical independent variable, the mixed model will estimate the effect of each of its levels, and tell us if each effect is significantly different from zero.
 This is useful information, however, **most researcher will be interested in knowing if the levels of the independent variable differ from each other**.